Herman Abban

 Herman Abban (born December 19, 1994) is a Ghanaian Professional tennis player.
 Herman set up the Herman Abban Foundation (HAF) in 2019 to support the young and needy in the society by providing books and tennis equipments.

 Tennis career

 Abban has a career high ITF singles ranking of 809, achieved on 2 January 2012.
 Abban has represented Ghana at Davis Cup where he has a win-loss record of 4–0.

+Herman was part of the Ghanaian national tennis team the Golden Rackets that qualified to the Davis Cup Africa Zone III after taking part in the Zone IV games in Kigali, Rwanda in July 2023.